ankitmishra1201/employee_management_frontend/README.md

 # Employee Management App

-An Employee based Management App for Flipr Hackathon
+An Employee based Management App

-Made by Tinku Choudary(Team Leader) and Ankit Mishra(Team Member)
+Made by Tinku Choudary and Ankit Mishra

 # The app has following Features
 (a) Login and SignUp based on Role